lbryio/lbry.tech/documents/contribute.md

 A number of our code bases ([[lbrycrd]], [[lbry-sdk]], all applications, more...) go through regular release cycles where new versions are shipped every several weeks.
 Testing pre-release versions is a great way to help us identify issues and ship bug-free code.

+### Ways to Test

-For any projects that you want to be a tester on, "Watch" the repo on GitHub.
-You will receive an email with release notes whenever a release candidate is out.
+- "Watch" the repo on GitHub.
+You will receive an email with release notes whenever a release candidate is out and you can [raise an issue](#raising-issues).

-For even harder-core testing, you can follow the `README` instructions in a project and test against the `master` branch of a project at any time.
-Additionally, `master` builds for some projects are always available via [build.lbry.io](http://build.lbry.io).
+- Join the #early-testing channel in our [chat](https://chat.lbry.io).
+- For the hardcore, run master from source and/or the latest builds from [build.lbry.io](http://build.lbry.io).

 Opening well-specified issues against release candidates or master builds is extremely useful in helping us create quality software.

-**Note: that you perform testing at your own risk!
-If using release candidates and especially master builds, back up your wallet and be cautious.**
+**Note: Please do not use wallets with substantial sums when testing.
+If using release candidates and especially master builds, back up your wallet and be cautious.
+While a substantial bug, like one that caused loss of funds, would merit significant [Appreciation](#appreciation), you perform testing at your own risk.**

 ## Raising Issues

+All [bug reports](#reporting-a-bug) and [feature requests](#feature-requests) are managed through GitHub.

 If you're about to raise an issue because you've found a problem with LBRY, or you'd like to request a new feature, or for any other reason, please read this first.

-GitHub is the preferred channel for [bug reports](#reporting-a-bug) and [feature requests](#feature-requests).

 ### Reporting a Bug